Getting Started With Handy Drums Plugins

 Handy Drums Plugins: What they are and what they are not #

-Loading Handy Drums Inside a DAW #
+How To Load Handy Drums Plugins Inside Cubase #

 Magnified rack button.